+Judy is a graduate of Worcester Polytechnic Institute (WPI) with a BS in Civil Engineering.
+She has 40 years of experience and has been a registered professional engineer in over 20 states.
+She received an honorary Doctor of Science from the Massachusetts Maritime Academy in 2010 and an honorary Doctor of Engineering from WPI in 2015.
 Her work as a civil engineer has focused on the design, permitting, and management of site development and infrastructure-related projects.
 Much of her firm's work includes consulting for and designing the sustainable sites aspects of green building projects.

-In 1989, Judy was elected the first alumna member to WPI's Board of Trustees where she served for 23 years, including 16 years as Chair of the Facilities and Campus Infrastructure Committee.
-Under Judy's leadership, WPI developed two master plans and built a Campus Center, a LEED-certified admissions building, a LEED-Gold residence hall, and a LEED-Gold-anticipated Sports & Recreation Center.
-She is a Trustee of Eastern Bank, and she is a member of the Board of Directors of the Greater Boston Chamber of Commerce and co-chair of its Real Estate Development Committee.
+In 1989, Judy was elected the first alumna member to WPI's Board of Trustees where she served for 23 years, including 16 years as chair of the Facilities and Campus Infrastructure Committee.
+Under Judy's leadership, WPI developed two master plans and built a campus center, a LEED-certified admissions building, a LEED-Gold residence hall, and a LEED-Gold sports and recreation center.
+She is a trustee of Eastern Bank, and she is a member of the Board of Directors of the Greater Boston Chamber of Commerce and co-chair of its Real Estate Development Committee.

-Judy will be the national President of CREW Network (Commercial Real Estate Women) in 2014.
-She is a Past President of the American Council of Engineering Companies of Massachusetts, the Boston Society of Civil Engineers Section/ASCE, and the Society of Women Engineers-Boston Section.
+Judy was the national president of CREW Network (Commercial Real Estate Women) in 2014.
+She is a past president of the American Council of Engineering Companies of Massachusetts, the Boston Society of Civil Engineers Section/ASCE, and the Society of Women Engineers-Boston Section.
 She is a member of the Urban Land Institute.
 In 2011, Judy was named one of CE News Power List professionals for her work in the civil engineering discipline.
 She is a Fellow of ASCE, ACEC, SWE, and SMPS.